 The cool thing is if you find it, you can circumvent it and have a healthy pregnancy and live a much healthier, happier life yourself.

 Here’s a blog I wrote a while back on methylation if you’d like to learn more.

 2 – Thyroid Testing

 Optimal thyroid function is necessary for good fertility because poor thyroid function prevents ovulation.
 If you are not ovulating, you cannot get pregnant.
-Most women with underactive thyroids suffer from symptoms and have no idea their thyroid isn’t functionally optimally.
+Most women with underactive thyroid suffer with symptoms and have no idea their thyroid isn’t functionally optimally.

-I think this is a crucial gland to test annually for every single human over age 25, but it is a non-negotiable test if you have had a miscarriage, a family history of thyroid problems, irregular menstrual cycle, or have been unsuccessful getting pregnant for six months or more.
+I think this is absolutely a crucial gland to test annually for every single human over age 25, but it is a non-negotiable test if you have had a miscarriage, a family history of thyroid problems, irregular menstrual cycle, or have been unsuccessful getting pregnant for 6 months or more.

 Or you can do an easy, free DIY test at home to start.
 Do a basal temperature test to check your thyroid.
 To do this, you put a thermometer under your arm upon waking and lie still for 10 minutes before checking it.
 If it is under 97.4 consistently, you will want to give your thyroid some support since it is the regulator of the body and a healthy thyroid allows for much quicker conception.
 I suggest checking your temperature like this five times a day: upon waking, 20 minutes after each meal, and again before bed and chart your results for six days in a row.